Review Panel Terms of Reference (updated 15 Nov 2024)

 - have regard to the needs of individuals, fairness and equity within the legal requirements to manage the budget for residential and community-based disability supports;

-- operate in ways that are consistent with the principles of good public decision making, including ensuring all relevant factors have been taken into consideration and that the decision is reasonable, transparent, consistent, and appropriately documented[1] external; and
+- operate in ways that are consistent with the principles of good public decision making, including ensuring all relevant factors have been taken into consideration and that the decision is reasonable, transparent, consistent, and appropriately documented[1]; and

 - consider alternatives to residential care and higher cost community packages, in a way that is equitable and ensures overall affordability across residential and community packages.